markwindsorr/MachineLearning/README.md

 ***Supervised learning*** if used when our training dataset has an attribute (a column) that contains the "answer", usually called the target or ground truth.
 The dataset that contains the target attribute is called "labeled" data.

+* Classification
+* Regression

 ### Unsupervised Learning

 ***Unsupervised learning*** is used when we do not have labeled data.
 The machine learning model is expected to learn the underlying patterns

+* Clustering
+* Dimensionality Reduction
+* Recommendation

 ### Semi-supervised

 ***Semi-supervised Learning*** is when we have some labeled data but most of it is unlabeled.
 We can then use a mixture of supervised and unsupervised learning techniques.

+### Reinforcement Learning

+***Reinforcement Learning*** is an area of machine learning where we look at how agents ought to take actions in an environment in order to maximize some notion of a cumulative reward.

 ## Specify Type of Model (Supervised) Classification vs. Regression